eve-autonomy/button_manager/README.md

 ## Overview
 This node manages DI signals from`/dio_ros_driver` as button manipulation.

+This has a noise reduction from GPIO signals.
-It has a function to remove noise that may be included in the GPIO signal, and can prevent malfunction of button input.
+It aim to prevent malfunction of button manipulation.

 ## Input and Output
 - input